bkosm/medusa-notification-ses/README.md

 # Medusa Provider - Notification SES

+> This project is still WIP.
+Stable and tested release will go in a major version.

 Send emails from your Medusa application through AWS Simple Email Service using nodemailer transport.

 ## Installation